apache/tvm-rfcs/rfcs/0105-sycl-backend.md

 # Future possibilities

 - support more types of accelerator
-- support TVM meta schedule
+- support TVM meta schedule and unity.
 - add additional optimizations for specific hardware types